mojaloop/mojaloop/contribute/Decision-Items.md

 ## Indivudal Payments
 The user number will be used for identification purposes; 2nd verification form is required for confirmation.

+## Logging and Error Handling
+Mojaloop will use consistent logging format across the project applications and will implement ELK for storage, query and analytics.
+Logging needs to support both operational and forensic scenarios.
+At the beginning of the transaction flow the first system in the flow needs to generate a unique trace ID that flows through the system.

 ## No Reconciliation
 Because Mojaloop is designed to enable many very small transactions in a very reliable way at low cost, we don't build in manual reconciliation into the system as this would make the system more expensive.
 The system is specifically designed to minimize counterparty risk to prevent the need for reconciliation.
 It is possible to perform reconciliation though a business process that compares DFSP and the Central ledger, but that is out of scope.